Vonage/vonage-node-sdk/README.md

 * `apiKey` - API Key from Nexmo
 * `apiSecret` - API SECRET from Nexmo
 * `applicationId` - The Nexmo Application ID to be used when creating JWTs.
-Required for voice related functionality.
+Required for voice-related functionality.
 * `privateKey` - The Private Key to be used when creating JWTs.
 You can specify the key as any of the following:
   * The private key as a string (It must start with `-----BEGIN PRIVATE KEY-----`)
   * A [Buffer](https://nodejs.org/api/buffer.html#buffer_class_method_buffer_from_string_encoding) containing the file contents.
-Required for voice related functionality.
+Required for voice-related functionality.
   * A path to the key file on disk
 * `options` - Additional options for the constructor